Brain tumours kill more children and adults under the age of 40 than any other cancer

-Choose which Centre you’d like your bauble to be displayed at by clicking one of the options below.
-Choose your donation amount and complete the text box with your short message of hope that you’d like us to write on your bauble.
+Choose the Centre at which you’d like your bauble to be displayed by clicking one of the options below.
+Choose your donation amount and complete the text box with your short message that you’d like written on your bauble.

 If you wish to make multiple donations and hang multiple baubles at the same or more than one Centre, just repeat the process described above.

 If you would like to handwrite your own message on a bauble and you haven't received one in the post, please contact us and we will organise to send a bauble to you.

 Please note: all donations and messages received after December 14th will be hung on the Hope Tree at Brain Tumour Research HQ in Milton Keynes.

 We are always humbled and touched by the messages of love, determination, hope and inspiration we receive at this time of year and are proud to display them as a symbol of strength and resilience against this devastating disease.